paaraujo/deep-ego-velocity/README.md

 # Overview

-This repository contains the code used for the paper [Towards Land Vehicle Ego-Velocity Estimation using Deep Learning and Automotive Radars](https://ieeexplore.ieee.org/abstract/document/10506480).
+This repository contains the code used for the paper [Toward Land Vehicle Ego-Velocity Estimation using Deep Learning and Automotive Radars](https://ieeexplore.ieee.org/abstract/document/10506480).
 The paper proposes a deep learning framework for estimating ego-velocity of land vehicles equipped with FMCW radars.

 ![radarscenes example](assets/radarscenes_example.png)